 Homelessness: What Causes It and How to Combat It

-The PragerU video entitled "Homelessness:The Reality and the Solution" explores the root causes of homelessness.
-It also gives real-life examples of cities that have significantly reduced their homeless population while at the same time have given a genuine helping hand-up to those caught up in homelessness, enabling those who want to rejoin society as productive citizens to do so.
+While it is both naive and unrealistic to say that homelessness can be eliminated, there are some cities that have taken steps to manage homelessness in such a way that all involved have benefited.
+The 23 minute PragerU documentary entitled "Homelessness:The Reality and the Solution" gives real-life examples of cities that have reduced their homeless population while at the same time given a genuine helping hand-up to those caught in homelessness.
+Those who want to rejoin society as productive citizens have been enabled to do so.

-Alcohol and drug addiction are often a real part of those adults who are caught up in homelessness but in a recent article entitled "This is how California could better approach the homelessness crisis, homeless advocate says" Jeffrey Levine, executive director of faith based Long Beach Rescue Mission, points out that childhood trauma is very often at the root of substance abuse.
+Alcohol and drug addiction are often significant contributing factors for those who are caught up in homelessness.
+In an article entitled "This is how California could better approach the homelessness crisis, homeless advocate says" Jeffrey Levine, executive director of faith based Long Beach Rescue Mission, points out that childhood trauma is very often at the root of substance abuse.

-Often mental illness is also a part of homelessness so there is no one cause.
-Therefore, Levine and others, point out that a complete system of care that considers all the underlying reasons why an individual is homeless must be provided.
+Along side of alcohol and drug addition, mental illness is another major contributing factor to homelessness.
+Levine and others, point out that a complete system of care that considers all the underlying reasons why an individual is homeless must be provided.

-In this complete system of care, housing must be addressed.
+And what "Housing First" where homes, albeit tiny, are built as a solution to homelessness?
+In a complete system of care, housing must be addressed.
 But as those who have worked closely with homelessness warn, it is only a part of the solution.
 By itself it has proven to be an expensive failure.

-As our society moves away from God and the principles given to us in the bible, we can fall into some tough situations, homelessness being just one of them.
-God can help us get back on our feet.
-We do need to be willing to ask for help.
+As our society moves away from God and the principles given to us in the bible, we will fall into some tough situations, homelessness being just one of them.